LIZELUAN/Q30_calculation/README.md

-# python-IMonitor
+# Q30 detection

-This is about my practice in the use of IMonitor
+This is about my practice to calculate Q30 of a fastq file.